leolanci/DgeaHeatmap/README.md

 <font size="4"> Differential gene expression analysis </font> The
-process of doing a differential gene expression analysis starts by checking if all columns of the raw data are in the metadata and if the column names are in the same order in both raw data and metadata.
+process of doing a differential gene expression analysis starts by checking if all the columns of the raw data are present in the metadata and if the column names appear in the same order in both the raw data and metadata.

 ``` r
 all(colnames(copy_df_Expr) %in% rownames(coldata_2)) #check if all column names of data are in rownames of metadata #check if TRUE